LivelyKernel/lively4-app/README.md

 ### Technologies

-`electron` - we package and bundle our app with electron
+[Electron](https://electronjs.org/) - we package and bundle our app with electron

 ### Setup